System Integrations and APIs for Enterprises

 Encrypt data in transit (TLS) and at rest.
 Don't log sensitive data.
 Use API key rotation.
 Implement RBAC (Role-Based Access Control).

-We specialize in designing and implementing secure, scalable system integrations for enterprises.
-From simple REST API connections to advanced microservices architectures with event-driven communication.
+I design and implement secure, scalable system integrations for enterprises, from simple REST API connections to full microservices architectures with event-driven communication.

 References